aelmosalamy/elmosalamy-blog/content/posts/hack-my-bot-pwnme-2025-ctf/index.md

 cover: /images/hackmybot_index.png
 toc: true
 ---
 Hey!
-Today we will be exploring **Hack The Bot 1 and 2** together, a lovely 2-part web challenge that came up in the recent **PwnMe 2025 CTF** and had ~11 solves towards the end of the competition.
+Today we will be exploring **Hack My Bot 1 and 2** together, a lovely 2-part web challenge that came up in the recent **PwnMe 2025 CTF** and had ~11 solves towards the end of the competition.
 I solved it with my teammate **@qlashx**.

 I will be covering some of the methodology to approach similar challenges while discussing topics such as Cross-Site Scripting (XSS), Same-origin Policy (SOP), WebSockets and more, trying to be beginner-friendly throughout.